-(PET CARE) Thinking about giving someone a pet for Christmas?
-Before you make the decision, check out these tips to ensure your gift will bring everyone joy! — Global Animal
+(CATS AND DOGS/PET CARE) Thinking about giving someone a pet this holiday season?
+Before you make the big decision, check out these tips to ensure your gift will bring everyone joy!
+And don’t forget to visit our pet adoption database! — Global Animal

 Paw Nation, Monica Monzingo